 Fashion has always been the driving force behind the eCommerce industry.
 The major players of the industry i.e. Amazon, Flipkart, Alibaba, Snapdeal and eBay have been constantly presenting themselves with more innovative solutions which have shaped up online fashion.
 The most searched fashion keywords 2021 will be different from the keywords we have seen in the previous years.

-Personalised product selection solutions, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase from all the SKUs you have listed, in order of greatest likely buying propensity.
+Personalised product selection solutions, using predictive personalisation software (PPS) technologies, like SwiftERM, identify consumer’s imminent purchases.
+Ranking every SKU by greatest likelihood of that individual consumer to purchase from all their buying history and impressions, in order of greatest likely buying propensity.
 It presents them to that individual at exactly the right moment, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn etc).
 Hardly surprising is ranked at the top of all marketing disciplines for ROI.

 The Role Of Fashion Keywords In Your SEO Efforts